home-assistant/home-assistant.io/source/_integrations/keba.markdown

   - sensor
 ---

-The `keba` integrates your Keba charging station (wallbox) into your Home Assistant instance.
-It was tested with a BMW Wallbox but should also work with a Keba P20/P30 according to the developers [manual](https://www.keba.com/web/downloads/e-mobility/KeContact_P20_P30_UDP_ProgrGuide_en.pdf).
+The `keba` integrates your Keba charging station/BMW Wallbox into your Home Assistant instance using the UDP Smart Home Interface ([manual](https://www.keba.com/web/downloads/e-mobility/KeContact_P20_P30_UDP_ProgrGuide_en.pdf)).
 The fetching interval to the charging station is set to 5 seconds, same as in the official mobile app.
+In order to use the integration, enable the UDP Smart Home Interface by adjusting the DIP switches within the charging station according to the [installation manual](https://www.keba.com/file/downloads/e-mobility/KeContact_KCP20_30_ih_en.pdf).

 This component provides the following platforms: